arangodb/docs/3.6/appendix-glossary.md

 Database Name
 -------------

-A single ArangoDB instance can handle multiple databases in parallel.
-When multiple databases are used, each database must be given a unique name.
+Each database must be given a unique name.
 This name is used to uniquely identify a database.
-The default database in ArangoDB is named _system.

-The database name is a string consisting of only letters, digits and the _ (underscore) and - (dash) characters.
+The database name is a string consisting of only letters, digits, underscore (`_`) and dash (`-`) characters.
 User-defined database names must always start with a letter.

-Database names is case-sensitive.
+Database names are case-sensitive.

 Database Organization
 ---------------------

 A single ArangoDB instance can handle multiple databases in parallel.
-By default, there will be at least one database, which is named _system.
+By default, there will be at least one database which is named `_system`.

-Databases are physically stored in separate sub-directories underneath the database directory, which itself resides in the instance's data directory.
+With the MMFiles storage engine, databases are physically stored in separate sub-directories underneath the database directory, which itself resides in the instance's data directory.

 Each database has its own sub-directory, named `database-<database id>`.
 The database directory contains sub-directories for the collections of the database, and a file named parameter.json.
 This file contains the database id and name.

 In an example ArangoDB instance which has two databases, the filesystem layout could look like this:

 ```
 data/                     # the instance's data directory